pekrau/CouchDB2/README.md

   - Fixed setup.py.
   - Added `__del__` to Server class.
   - Simplified `get_scheduler_docs`.
-  - Hide module-level functions which are just help functions for the command-line tool.
+  - Hid module-level functions which are just help functions for the command-line tool.
   - Removed `CouchDB version >= 2.0` from some methods incorrectly marked as such.